-With 34 trades, 21-man squads and a new open bench in 2018, there are a lot of ways to assemble a star-studded NRL Fantasy team these days.
+With 34 trades, 21-man squads and a new open bench introduced last season, there are a lot of ways to assemble a star-studded NRL Fantasy team these days.

 Here's my round one squad, with a bit of cash left in the bank under the $9.4 million salary cap: